VishalDudeja/JSC-FE-Task/README.md

 ## Features Demo

 ### Search
-Type in the search box to filter surveys by title, category, or content.
+Type in the search box to filter surveys by title or description

 ### Sort
-Use the dropdown to sort by date, title, or status.

-### Animations
-- Cards animate on page load (stagger effect)
-- Hover over cards for elevation effect
-- Smooth transitions when filtering
+Sort cards by date

 ---